 Most claims for reliefs and allowances and any deductions that were previously included in the business’s Self Assessment are also included in the final declaration process.

-For the final declaration process to take place, the client must have completed their end of period statement (or statements - see above) and provided data for their entire income.
+For the final declaration process to take place, the client must have provided data for their entire income.
 As with the existing Self Assessment tax deadlines, clients can finalise from 6th April and the deadline will be 31st January the following year.

 An obligation, also known as an obligation period, is a period of time in which a client has to provide summary income and expense data for their business.
 Every business has multiple obligations (one every quarter) and the dates for these are set by HMRC based on the accounting period of the business.